naibatsuteki/tmp_blog/blog_1/content.md

 EOF
 }
 ```
-in the serie
+in the series
-Each of the leaf terragrunt file will be contain module declaration.
+Each of the leaf terragrunt files will contain a module declaration.

 ```terraform
 # infrastructure-live/stage/app/terragrunt.hcl